vidal-community/vidal-api.java/README.md

 ## How to build

 Run `mvn`.
-If you want to include Vidal-infrastructure-dependent tests, run `mvn -Pprivate`.
+If you want to include Vidal-infrastructure-dependent tests, run `mvn clean verify`.

 ## Troubleshooting